JuliaCrypto/ToyFHE.jl/docs/src/man/prerequisites.md

 guide should make concrete references to how theses concepts are represented in code in this package.

-# Modular Arithmetic
+## Modular Arithmetic
 Provided by either the GaloisFields.jl package or Nemo.jl

-# Chinese remainder theorem
+## Chinese remainder theorem

-# The Number Theoretic Transform - Fourier Transforms over finite fields
+## The Number Theoretic Transform - Fourier Transforms over finite fields

+## Correspondence between NTT and the roots of a cyclotomic polynomial

-# Hensel lifting
+## Hensel lifting

-# Discrete Gaussians
+## Discrete Gaussians